District Health Mitigation Plan

 - Handwashing will be reinforced during key times such as, before and after eating, before and after recess, after using the toilet, after blowing nose, coughing, or sneezing, and when deemed necessary.

-- Hand washing or sanitizing will be required when entering each classroom or designated learning area.
+- Hand washing or sanitizing will be encouraged when entering each classroom or designated learning area.

 General Cleaning and Disinfection